globalseismology/avni/docs/getting-started/advanced.rst

 It is also possible to use a system-level installation of Python (version
 |min_python_version| or higher) and use ``pip`` to install AVNI and its
-dependencies, using the provided `requirements file`_:
+dependencies, using the provided requirements file:

 .. code-block:: console